kommeet/kommeet.github.io/README.md

 ### Auto popoup delay

 Auto popup can be set to trigger differently on different sites.
 You can have it popping up in shopping cart after 20 seconds to prevent abandonement or you can make it pop up almost instantly when customer arrives to the site.
-It will pop up only once and if you wish to pop it up again you need to clear kommeet-autoPopupDone from sessionStorage by running
+It will pop up only once and if you wish to pop it up again you need to clear smilee-autoPopupDone from sessionStorage by running

 ```
-sessionStorage.removeItem('kommeet-autoPopupDone')
+sessionStorage.removeItem('smilee-autoPopupDone')
 ```

 To set the autopopup timeout in seconds use

 ```
-<scrip src="https://saas.kommeet.com/assets/javascripts/cobrowse.js" charset="UTF-8"></script>
+<scrip src="https://saas.smilee.io/assets/javascripts/cobrowse.js" charset="UTF-8"></script>
 <script>
   Cobrowse.create({
     apiKey: "LQt/yocAfcWRAt...",